BC Bike Race: Route

-Each year, the BC Bike Race route changes, but it always includes the new and growing inventory of amazing British Columbia Singletrack.
+Each year, the BC Bike Race route changes, but it always includes parts of British Columbia Singletrack growing inventory.

 From the beginning the route has involved Vancouver Island, with communities such as: Cumberland, Campbell River, the Cowichan Valley and Nanaimo, the Sunshine Coast, and the Sea to Sky Corridor, including North Vancouver, Squamish, and Whistler.

 In the beginning in 2007, the event was predominantly a gravel event with long point to points, that finished with some singletrack.
 As the years passed and the volume of trails increased, the BC Bike Race kept in step with the evolution of the bike industry and the riders choices.
 Within three years the "Ultimate Singletrack Experience" was born and the focus was on the highest quality singletrack available anywhere in the world, the BC advantage.

 The route for 2019 will once again include a prologue in North Vancouver.
 Racers then will experience Cowichan Valley, Cumberland (for two stages), Powell River, Sechelt (for two stages), and the final stage in Squamish.

 The 2021-22 editions were held in the fall and in the Okanagan, in the Interior of British Columbia.
 The response to the pandemic forced creative scheduling and large scale movement.
-It was a true pleasure to ride the amazing communities of Penticton, Naramata, Kelowna, Apex, Salmon Arm, Cold Stream and Silver Star.
+Some locations selected were Penticton, Naramata, Kelowna, Apex, Salmon Arm, Cold Stream and Silver Star.
 Eventually in 2023 the BCBR moved back to the Coast.

 The 2026 Edition, and 20th Celebration of the BC Bike Race will take place entirely on Vancouver Island, as with the 23, 24, and 25th - the route will reverse format and start North in the partner town of Cumberland, take in Campbell River, Nanaimo and head south finish in the scenic Cowichan Valley.